Insights

 All the points we covered earlier shows that “Digital Transformation” has the same “difficult to define” problem that “big data” had where nobody can agree on what it means.
 The leadership needs to take the lead in defining what digital transformation means and how to organise the whole organisation around it.

-Our CEO Rameez mentioned that “many DX projects fail is that they did not take sufficient account of the human element: in other words, the people working there.
+“Many DX projects fail is that they did not take sufficient account of the human element: in other words, the people working there.
 More often than not, senior leadership believed it was undertaking a technology project when, in reality, it was trying to transform the company’s strategy, operating models, and, most notably, the individual mindsets within the internal social collective.”

 Forgetting to Align Incentives